 Green Card Holder Responsibilities

-Your responsibility to the U.S. government does not end once you receive your Green Card.
+Your responsibility to the U.S. government does not end once you receive your green card.
 Below is a non-exhaustive list of important considerations and responsibilities for U.S. permanent residents.
-Additional governmental resources are listed at the bottom of this page.
+Additional governmental resources as well as some materials from the American Immigration Lawyers Association (AILA) are listed at the bottom of this page.
 Should you have any questions about these responsibilities or how to comply, please speak with an experienced immigration attorney.

 Change of Address

-You must report any change of address to USCIS within 10 days of the move, by filing an AR-11, Alien's Change of Address Card.
-Filing this form can be done online and is free of charge.
+You must report any change of address to USCIS within 10 days of the move.
+This can be done online at the USCIS website and is free of charge.

 Travel